rkzn/open-api-docs/docs/account-authentication.md

 You have to replace the "your_app_client_id" with your Open API application client ID and "redirect_uri" with one of your application redirect URIs.

-After you filled the authentication URI with your app credentials open it and you will see the cTrader ID login page.
+After you fill the authentication URI with your app credentials, open it and you will see the cTrader ID login page.

 Login to a cTrader ID with some trading account, after logging in you will see the cTrader ID trading accounts list, with a check box for authorizing access to that trading account.